lmehede/lmehede/README.md

 - 👋 Hi, I’m @lmehede
-- 👀 I’m interested in game devvelopment, and graphic design
+- 👀 I’m interested in game development, and graphic design
 - 🌱 I’m currently learning unity
 - 💞️ I’m looking to collaborate on building 3D games
 - 📫 How to reach me ...